BrianOBrien/XojoLEDPanels/README.md

   LedDisplayCanvas1.Refresh

 Notes:
-- text is forced to uppercase because the bitmap fonts are uppercase-oriented
+- text is forced to uppercase if the bitmap fonts are uppercase-oriented
 - scrolling is pixel-column based
 - font tinting uses the font bitmap as a mask